javiercanadillas/software-delivery-workshop/labs/app-onboarding/README.md

 git push origin main
 ```

-Now that the app instance has been created it's time to implement continuous builds.
+Now that the app instance has been created, **it's time to implement continuous builds.**

 ## Configuring automated pipeline execution

 The central part of a Continuous Integration system is the ability to execute the pipeline logic based on the events originating in the source control system.
 When a developer commits code in their repository events are fired that can be configured to trigger processes in other systems.